gzgracez/CS-109A-Final-Project/docs/final_notebook/models.md

 The model clearly performed better after using bootstrapped data to fit it.
 It has increased from 88% on the training data to 94.0%, and from 88.1% on the test data to 90.4%.
 This makes bagging the most accurate model we have tried so far.

 # Boosting
+Finally, we will consider boosting, an iterative approach that might eliminate some more of the error in our trees.

 ```python
 # define classifier function